nkarl/nkarl.github.io/src/content/blog/2024-05-5-trying-out-nix.md

 v18.18.2 # output
 ```

-The [official Nix doc](https://nix.dev/tutorials/first-steps/ad-hoc-shell-environments) provides a ridiculous example via the two packages `cowsay` and `lolcat`.
-If you are a complete newbie, you would run it and be like "OK, what the heck does that mean?"
+The [official Nix doc](https://nix.dev/tutorials/first-steps/ad-hoc-shell-environments) provides a ridiculous example via two packages `cowsay` and `lolcat`.
+If you are a complete newbie or some who has little experience with the Linux command line, you would run it and be like "OK, what the heck does that mean?"

 I will break that down for you.